Vietnamese-Style Caramelized Ground Pork Bowls are fresh and packed with good-for-you ingredients. Get the restaurant experience at home!

 Close up photo of caramelized ground pork

-Although you might go a little cross eyed looking at the ingredient list for this recipe, for us, they’re nearly all fridge, freezer, counter, and pantry staples.
-Plus several ingredients, including salt and pepper, lime juice, and chopped cilantro, are used in several elements of the bowls.
+Although you might go a little cross eyed looking at the ingredient list for this recipe, nearly all are fridge and pantry staples, plus several ingredients are used in several elements of the bowls.
+Here’s some of the main ingredients you’ll need:

 Forkful of caramelized pork and cauliflower rice